penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/xml-sitemap-feed/readme.txt

 = Features =

+* Compatible with multi-lingual sites using **Polylang** or **WPML** to allow all languages to be indexed equally.
+* Option to add new robots.txt rules.
+These can be used to further control (read: limit) the indexation of various parts of your site and subsequent spread of pagerank across your sites pages.
+* Includes XLS stylesheets for human readable sitemaps.

 **XML Sitemap**

 * Sitemap Index with optional inclusion of sitemaps for custom post types, categories and tags.
 * Sitemap with custom URLs optional.
 * Custom/static sitemaps can be added to the index.
-* Completely **automatic** post URL _priority_ and _change frequency_ calculation based on post age and comment and trackback activity.
 * Works out-of-the-box, even on **Multisite** installations.
 * Optionally include Image tags with caption and title for featured images or attached images.
 * Pings Google, Bing & Yahoo, Yandex and Baidu on new post publication.
-* Options to define which post types and taxonomies get included in the sitemap and automatic priority calculation rules.
+* Options to define which post types and taxonomies get included in the sitemap
+* Updates Lastmod on post modification or on comments.
-* Set priority per post.
+* Set Priority per post type, per taxonomy and per individual post.
-* Exclude individual posts or pages.
+* Exclude individual posts and pages.

 **Google News Sitemap**

 * Optionally include Image tags with caption and title for featured images or attached images.
 * Options to: set a different News Publication Name, include custom post types or limit inclusion to certain post categories.
-* Configure <access>, <genres> and <keywords> tags both globally and post by post
+* Configure <genres> label both globally and post by post
 * Pings both Google and Bing on new publications.

-**More**

-* Compatible with multi-lingual sites using **Polylang** or **WPML** to allow all languages to be indexed equally.
-* Option to add new robots.txt rules.
-These can be used to further control (read: limit) the indexation of various parts of your site and subsequent spread of pagerank across your sites pages.
-* Includes XLS stylesheets for human readable sitemaps.
+= Privacy / GDPR =

+This plugin does not collect any user or visitor data nor set browser cookies.
+Using this plugin should not impact your site privacy policy in any way.

+**Data that is published**

+An XML Sitemap index, referencing other sitemaps containing your web site's public post URLs of selected post types that are already public, along with their last modification date and associated image URLs, and any selected public archive URLs.

+A Google News Sitemap containing your web site's public and recent (last 48 hours) URLs of selected news post type, along with their publication time stamp and associated image URL.

+**Data that is transmitted**

+Data actively transmitted to search engines is your sitemap location and time of publication.
+This happens upon each post publication when at least one of the Ping options on Settings > Writing is enabled.
+In this case, the selected search engines are alerted of the location and updated state of your sitemap.

 = Contribute =

-If you're happy with this plugin as it is, please consider writing a quick [rating](https://wordpress.org/support/plugin/xml-sitemap-feed/reviews/#new-post) or helping other users out on the [support forum](https://wordpress.org/support/plugin/xml-sitemap-feed).
+If you're happy with this plugin as it is, please consider writing a quick [rating](https://wordpress.org/support/plugin/xml-sitemap-feed/review/#new-post) or helping other users out on the [support forum](https://wordpress.org/support/plugin/xml-sitemap-feed).

 If you wish to help build this plugin, you're very welcome to [translate it into your language](https://translate.wordpress.org/projects/wp-plugins/xml-sitemap-feed/) or contribute code on [Github](https://github.com/RavanH/xml-sitemap-feed/).

 = Credits =